hritik2002/hritik2002/README.md

 <h2>Hi there everyone 👋</h2>
-I am Hritik Sharma, a student developer from Thadomal Shahani (Mumbai).
-I am an Software Developer and an active stackoverflow contributor who loves to work on full stack technologies.
+I am Hritik Sharma, software engineer working at (Headout.com)[www.headout.com], an active stackoverflow contributor who loves to work on full stack technologies.
 Do check out my projects 😁

 📫 You can reach to me through: